chocolatey/docs/input/en-us/central-management/setup/website.md

 >
 > When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.  i.e. the end result needs to be a properly formatted JSON document.

-where `URL_to_CCM` should be the accessible URL to access the CCM Website.
-This will typically be the FQDN of the server that is hosting the CCM Web Site, but it will depend on your environments configuration.
+where `URL_to_CCM` should be the accessible URL to access the Chocolatey Central Management Website.
+This will typically be the FQDN of the server that is hosting the Chocolatey Central Management Website, but it will depend on your environment's configuration.

 The end result should look something like this:

 ![Modified appsettings.json file](/assets/images/features/ccm/updated_appsettingsjson_file.png)

-Once this change has been added, save the file, and then run the following to ensure that the process running the CCM Website is stopped:
+Once this change has been added, save the file, and then run the following to ensure that the process running the Chocolatey Central Management Website is stopped:

 ```powershell
 # For CCM versions older than v0.6.0